 Why This Recipe Stands out

-- These fries bake to crispy perfection, not fried!
+- These fries are oven-baked to crispy perfection, not fried.
+No need for grease.

 - Use just 8 simple ingredients to create a bold flavor that makes this recipe even better than your favorite restaurant’s version.